 The patent position of biotechnology and pharmaceutical companies generally is highly uncertain, involves complex legal and factual questions, and has been the subject of much litigation in recent years.
 As a result, the issuance, scope, validity, enforceability, and commercial value of our patent rights are highly uncertain.
 Our pending and future patent applications may not result in patents being issued.
-Any issued patents may not afford sufficient protection of our product candidates or their intended uses against competitive technologies, products or product candidates.
+Any issued patents may not afford sufficient protection of our product candidates or their intended uses against competitors, nor can there be any assurance that the patents issued will not be infringed, designed around, invalidated by third parties, or effectively prevent others from commercializing competitive technologies, products or product candidates.
 Further, even if these patents are granted, they may be difficult to enforce.
-Obtaining and maintaining our patent protection depends on compliance with various procedural, document submission, fee payment, and other requirements imposed by governmental patent agencies, and our patent rights, competitors could enter the market, which would have a material adverse effect on our business.
+Obtaining and maintaining our patent protection depends on compliance with various procedural, document submission, fee payment, and other requirements imposed by governmental patent agencies, and our patent protection could be reduced or eliminated if we fail to comply with these requirements.
+In the event we experience noncompliance events that cannot be corrected and we lose our patent rights, competitors could enter the market, which would have a material adverse effect on our business.
 Further, any issued patents that we may license or own covering our lorundrostat or any future product candidates could be narrowed or found invalid or unenforceable if challenged in court or before administrative bodies in the United States or other countries, including the USPTO.
-Also, patent terms, including any extensions or adjustments that may or may not be available to us, may be inadequate to protect our competitive position on our product candidates.
-Further, if we encounter delays in our clinical trials or delays in obtaining regulatory approval, the patents ingeneral, thereby impairing our ability to protect our product candidates.
-Further, if we encounter delays in our clinical trials or delays in obtaining regulatory approval, any meaningful competitive edvantage.
+Also, patent terms, including any extensions or adjustments that may or may not be available to us, may be inadequate to protect our competitive position on our product candidates for an adequate amount of time, and we may be subject to claims challenging the inventorship, validity, enforceability of our patents and/ or other intellectual property.
+Changes in U.S. patent law, or laws in other countries, could diminish the value of patents in general, thereby impairing our ability to protect our product candidates.
+Further, if we encounter delays in our clinical trials or delays in obtaining regulatory approval, the period of time during which we could market our product candidates under patent protection would be reduced.
+Thus, the patents that we own and license may not afford us any meaningful competitive advantage.